 How might we streamline the process of organizing users' existing clothing items to help explore and identify their styles?

-RESEARCH AND DISCOVERY
+RESEARCH

 To gain a better understanding of how users currently manage their wardrobes and express their personal styles, we conducted extensive rounds of user research with a variety of users from the 15 to 26 years old, over the course of 4 weeks.